revvy02/MockNetwork/README.md

 ## Roblox Remote Behavior
 MockNetwork serves to replicate specific behavior of Roblox's RemoteEvent and RemoteFunction instances such as the following:

-**Queueing**
+**Queueing**\
-\nFiring a remote will queue the request on the receiving side until a handler is set or a connection is made
+Firing a remote will queue the request on the receiving side until a handler is set or a connection is made

-**Mutates Instance Keys in Tables**
+**Mutates Instance Keys in Tables**\
-\nPassing a table that has an instances as keys will result in the keys being converted to strings
+Passing a table that has an instances as keys will result in the keys being converted to strings

 ## Examples
-**Using the Server class**
+**Using the Server class**\
-\nCan be used if you want to test behavior for multiple different clients
+Can be used if you want to test behavior for multiple different clients

 ```lua
 local server = MockNetwork.Server.new({"user1", "user2"})